-One of our most adventurous and advanced climbing trips will see you seconding some of the most picturesque and towering multi-pitch routes that can be found in the Canadian Rockies.
-The limitless sport and long multi-pitch routes combined with low instructor ratios will ensure you get totally pumped.
+One of our most adventurous and advanced rock climbing trips will see you seconding some of the most picturesque and towering multi-pitch routes that can be found in the Canadian Rockies.
+The limitless sport and long multi-pitch climbing routes located in Canada, combined with low instructor ratios, will ensure you get totally pumped.
 A flexible agenda, personalized coaching and lots of climbing make this program a rock climber’s dream trip.

 Banff, Canmore and Lake Louise have an abundance of varied and challenging rock climbing ranging from limestone sport crags to fabulous quartzite and long multi-pitch routes.
 The objective of this program is to get out and climb it all!